lrowe/kvmserver/README.md

 | Deno hello world         | 102 MB | 452 KB  |
 | Deno react renderer      | 162 MB | 2324 KB |

+## Runtime requirements

+- Access to /dev/kvm is required.
+This normally requires your user to the `kvm` group.
+Changes to group membership usually take effect at next login.

 ## Command line arguments

 ```